Clinical Text Abstracting and Coding

 - Can provide your organisation with a beachhead in natural language processing to springboard onto more elaborate solutions

 - Uses combinations of multiple search algorithms and natural language processing techniques to maximise the coverage and reliability of results

 - Coordinates with any of HLA’s NLP engines for Search, Classification, Despatching and Extraction to multiply the value of locally developed expertise

 Technical Features: Full natural language engine, resolving word morphology, sentence parsing, misspellings, acronym and abbreviation resolution.

 Concept Processing: Identifying text equivalent to ICD, O3, LOINC, RADLEX and SNOMED CT codes and HLA’s own extensive corporate dictionary.

 Identifications: Disease, disorders, procedures, with special attention to cancer details for primaries, metastases and nodes.

 Universal User Interface: HotKey Coder can be used within any third party software.
 We have validated methods for collecting data from any clinical application.

-Acquisition of New Knowledge: HotKey Coder can be linked to a Lexicon Management System to capture content that is not identified initially to preserve that content into the knowledge repository so it is never missed again.
+Acquisition of New Knowledge: HotKey Coder can be linked to a Lexicon Management System to capture content that is not identified initially to preserve that content in the knowledge repository, so learning as it is used.
 Desktop processing can be provided as a remote service to any application.